spatie/laravel-disable-floc/README.md

 ## Usage

-The package will automatically add a header to all routes in the web group that will disable floc.
+The package contains a middleware that adds a header that will disable floc.

+The middleware will be automatically registered in the `web` group, so typically you don't need to do any manual work to make the package work.

 ## Testing